learningcoding-pixel/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
+**Note:** If the `currentStatePointer` is at index 0, pointing to the initial RelayCoach App state, then there are no previous RelayCoach App states to restore.
 The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
 If so, it will return an error to the user rather than attempting to perform the undo.

 </box>